Connect to a cloud server

 Error during reconnection

-To fix the error:
+To fix this error:

 -

-delete the host information by IP address:
+remove the host information for that IP address:

 ssh-keygen -f "/home/root/.ssh/known_hosts" -R "<ip_address>" -